AndyButland/UmbracoMapper/ReadMe.md

 The operations supported are:

-* Mapping of an Umbraco **IPublishedContent** to a custom view model.
+- Mapping of an Umbraco **IPublishedContent** to a custom view model.
-* Mapping of a **collection of IPublishedContent** items - e.g. from a node query picker - to a custom view model's collection.
+- Mapping of a **collection of IPublishedContent** items - e.g. from a node query picker - to a custom view model's collection.
-* Mapping of **XML** to a custom view model or collection.
+- Mapping of **XML** to a custom view model or collection.
 This might be from a particular Umbraco data type (e.g. Related Links) or from a custom source of XML.
-* Mapping of **JSON** to a custom view model or collection.
+- Mapping of **JSON** to a custom view model or collection.
 This might be from a particular Umbraco data type or from a custom source of JSON.
-* Mapping of a **Dictionary** to a custom view model or collection.
+- Mapping of a **Dictionary** to a custom view model or collection.

-Conventions are used throughout.
+Conventions are used throughout the mapping process.
 For example it's expected when mapping document type properties to custom view model fields that they will have the same name, with the former camel-cased (e.g. 'bodyText' will map to 'BodyText').
 All methods contain an optional parameter though where these conventions can be overridden.

+A couple of base types are provided to help create the necessary view models in your application.
+It's not essential to use these, but they may provide some useful properties.

+- **BaseNodeViewModel** - can be used as the base type for your view models, containing fields matching for standard IPublishedContent properties like Id, Name, DocumentTypeAlias and Url.
+- **MediaFile** - a representation for an Umbraco media file, with properties including Url, Width, Height etc.

-It is possible to define custom mapping functions for property types not included in the default mapper.
-This could be used, for example, if you have custom Media types with properties not included in the default MediaFile class.
+It is also possible to define custom mapping functions for property types not included in the default mapper.
+This could be used, for example, if you have custom Media types with properties not included in the default MediaFile class, or for mapping complex data types like the Google Maps type.

+## Package Contents

+The package has been provided as two separate downloads:

+- **Zone.UmbracoMapper.dll** - this is the core mapping package.
+It has no dependencies other than on .Net and the core Umbraco binaries (6.1.6).
+- **Zone.UmbracoMapper.DampCustomMapping.dll** - is an add-on package with another dll that provides a custom mapping for [DAMP](http://our.umbraco.org/projects/backoffice-extensions/digibiz-advanced-media-picker "DAMP") models to media files, and is only required if you want to use that functionality.
+It has a dependency on **DAMP Property Editor Value Converter v1.2** and the Umbraco Mapper itself.

-## Prerequisites
+## Expected Use Cases

-To utilise Umbraco Mapper you should be following the model of Umbraco MVC application development that uses [route hijacking](http://our.umbraco.org/documentation/Reference/Mvc/custom-controllers "Hijacking Umbraco Routes within Umbraco Documentation").
+Where we utilise and test Umbraco Mapper we are following the model of Umbraco MVC application development that uses [route hijacking](http://our.umbraco.org/documentation/Reference/Mvc/custom-controllers "Hijacking Umbraco Routes within Umbraco Documentation").

-You also may want to implement an IoC container such as Ninject as [described here](http://ismailmayat.wordpress.com/2013/07/25/umbraco-6-mvc-and-dependency-injection/ "Using Ninject with Umbraco").
-Though this isn't necessary, if preferred you can just instantiate an instance of UmbracoMapper directly.
+We also implement an IoC container such as Ninject as [described here](http://ismailmayat.wordpress.com/2013/07/25/umbraco-6-mvc-and-dependency-injection/ "Using Ninject with Umbraco").

-You must install DAMP Property Editor Value Converter v1.2 for this package to work correctly as it has a dependency on that.
+Neither of these steps are strictly necessary though, if preferred you can just instantiate an instance of UmbracoMapper directly.

 ## Examples

+### Mapping Operations

 Given an instance of UmbracoMapper you can map a the properties of a particular page to a custom view model using conventions like this:

     var mapper = new UmbracoMapper();
     var model = new UberDocTypeViewModel();
     mapper.Map(CurrentPage, model);

+This will map all view model properties it can find an exact name match for, either from the standard IPublishedContent properties (like Id, Name etc.), or from the document type fields.

 To override conventions for property mapping, you can provide a Dictionary of property mappings.
 In this example we are mapping a document type field called 'bodyText' to a view model field called 'Copy':

     mapper.Map(CurrentPage, model,
+      new Dictionary<string, string>
+	  {
+		{
-      new Dictionary<string, string> { { "Copy", new PropertyMapping { SourceProperty = "bodyText" } }, });
+		  "Copy", new PropertyMapping
+		    {
+			  SourceProperty = "bodyText",
+		    }
+		},
+	  });

 To map a collection use the following method.
-This example maps the child nodes of the current page to a custom collection called 'Comments' on the view model.
+This example maps the child nodes of the current page to a custom collection called 'Comments' on the view model, again using the default name mapping conventions.

     mapper.MapToCollection(CurrentPage.Children, model.Comments);

 You can also override here both the property names as before, and the level at which the mapping is made.
 So if for example you have one property on your view model that you want to get from the parent node, you can do this:

     mapper.MapCollection(CurrentPage.Children, model.Comments,
-		new Dictionary<string, string> { { "ParentPage", new PropertyMapping { SourceProperty = "Name", LevelsAbove = 1 } }, });
+      new Dictionary<string, string>
+	  {
+		{
+		  "ParentPage", new PropertyMapping
+		    {
+			  SourceProperty = "Name",
+			  LevelsAbove = 1,
+		    }
+		},
+	  });

-You can also map any other collection if IPublishedContent, e.g. that built up from a node picker and query:
+You can also map any other collection of IPublishedContent, e.g. that built up from a node picker and query:

     var countryIds = CurrentPage.GetPropertyValue<string>("countries");
     var countryNodes = Umbraco.TypedContent(countryIds.Split(','));
+    mapper.MapCollection(countryNodes, model.Countries);

+Or if you are also using the [Umbraco Core Property Editor Converters](http://our.umbraco.org/projects/developer-tools/umbraco-core-property-editor-converters), more simply like this:

+    var countryNodes = CurrentPage.GetPropertyValue<IEnumerable<IPublishedContent>>("countries");
     mapper.MapCollection(countryNodes, model.Countries);

 Some Umbraco data types store XML.
 This can be mapped to a custom collection on the view model.
 The example below uses the related links data type.
 Note the need to provide an override here to ensure the correct root node is passed to the mapping method.